 Increasing the number of promising compounds increases the odds of success!
 Such investment by a voluntary health organization is unprecedented and has already served as a model for others to follow.

 Through the Therapeutics Development Program, CFFT offers matching research awards to scientists, as well as access to a specialized network of CF clinical research centers.
 These awards provide support for the drug discovery phase through several stages of evaluation to complete the full-length drug development pipeline.

-This is a win-win equation — the Therapeutics Development Program provides companies and academia with a powerful new opportunity to have investment capital during the early phases of drug research.
+This is a win-win equation — the Therapeutics Development Program provides companies with a powerful new opportunity to have investment capital during the early phases of drug research.
 And, it ensures the availability of new potential compounds for clinical investigation for the CF community.

 Current estimates suggest that it costs more than $800 million to move a drug from its concept stage to the market place.
 There is a critical need to help provide support to pharmaceutical and biotechnology companies that conduct drug discovery and early-stage clinical evaluation studies in small population diseases such as CF.

 Even with incentives, such as the Orphan Drug Tax Credit (that encourages investment in orphan diseases like CF, which affect patient populations of less than 200,000), the fact remains that pharmaceutical companies must first secure the financial resources to invest in these diseases.

 Further, with increasing demands being placed on pharmaceutical and biotechnology companies, especially the small “start-ups,” investors are often hesitant about making major capital investments for orphan disease-classified drugs.
 The Therapeutics Development Program attracts researchers to the CF drug development process and shows a level of commitment unrivaled by any other voluntary health organization.